Small changes build healthy eating habits

 Consider making healthy changes that reflect your personal preferences, culture and traditions.
 Think of each change as a "win" as you build good habits and find solutions that reflect your new healthy eating style.
 Use the tips below courtesy of My Plate (www.choosemyplate.gov/start-small-changes) to find little victories that work for you!

-Focus on whole fruits more often than drinking 100% juice.
+Focus on whole fruits more often than drinking 100 percent juice.
 Snack on fresh, frozen, canned or dried fruits instead of cookies, brownies or other sugar-sweetened treats.
 Offer whole fruits without saturated fat, sodium or added sugars as dessert.

 Vary your veggies to include green, red and orange choices.
 Add fresh, frozen or canned vegetables to salads, side dishes and recipes.
 Prepare your vegetables without sauces, gravies or glazes to lower the amount of sodium, saturated fat and added sugars.